 - gH: gH is a measure of general hardness.
 It measures the concentration of calcium and magnesium ions in the water.
 Different gH levels are optimal for different species of freshwater fish.
 Water hardness is not generally an issue in saltwater aquariums.

 - kH: kH measures the carbonates and bicarbonates in the water.
 Low levels of carbonates and bicarbonates decrease the water’s ability to buffer pH, leading to large pH swings that could harm the fish.

 Your tank should also contain the right balance of good bacteria and minerals and be free from harmful substances.

 To condition your tank water, you can test it, figure out what it contains and then add or remove substances until it has reached the desired parameters.
 For example, you can buy a water conditioner that helps remove chlorine from the tank or add baking soda to increase bicarbonate levels.

 If you plan to use distilled water, you may be wondering how to remineralize distilled water for your aquarium — and remember that remineralization is necessary for deionized and reverse osmosis water too.

-To add minerals back into a freshwater tank, you can add a little bit of tap water to the mix.
-You can also buy a remineralizer at the store and add several drops of the remineralizing substance to the tank.
-With a saltwater tank, the salt mix you use generally adds minerals as well as salt.
+To add minerals back into a freshwater tank, add a little tap water to the mix.
+You can also buy a remineralize at the store and add several drops of the remineralizing substance to the tank.
+With a saltwater tank, your salt mix generally adds minerals and salt.